-Per the most recent American Community Survey (ACS) 2021 5-year estimate available Salem's median income, adjusted for household size of \$72,884 is below the 80 percent of the area median income of \$112,160.
-Per table B19019 of the 2021 5-year ACS, all census tracts in Salem are below the median household income, adjusted for household size.
-The lowest-income census tracts are located around The Point and South Salem (Census Tracts 2043 and 2042), with median household incomes ranging from around \$34,474 to \$62,023 respectively.
-When prioritizing activities, the City pays special attention to those low- and moderate-income neighborhoods in the east and southeast, particularly The Point and South Salem, given that they have significantly lower income levels.
-The Point and South Salem census tracts also have higher percentages of linguistically isolated populations, and higher percentages of non-White residents as well as low to moderate income neighborhoods where the greatest needs have been identified and whose public facilities and infrastructure are in the worst condition.
+Per the most recent American Community Survey (ACS) 2022 5-year estimate available Salem's median income, adjusted for household size of \$79,196 is below the 80 percent of the area median income of \$119,440.
+Per table B19019 of the 2022 5-year ACS, all census tracts in Salem are below the median household income, adjusted for household size.
+The lowest-income census tract is located in the Point Neighborhood (Census Tract 2043), with a median household income of \$42,226.
+When prioritizing activities, the City pays special attention to those low- and moderate-income neighborhoods in the east and southeast, particularly the Point Neighborhood, given it has residents with significantly lower income levels.
+The Point neighborhood census tract also have higher percentages of linguistically isolated populations, and higher percentages of non-White residents as well as low to moderate income neighborhoods where the greatest needs have been identified and whose public facilities and infrastructure are in the worst condition.

 Recognizing aging infrastructure throughout Salem that is in need of replacement or improvement, the City has identified and is planning or implementing numerous capital projects - especially roadway and complete streets, water/sewer, and drainage improvements that are needed to support business investment in the Downtown, the Point Neighborhood, as well as the city's Entrance Corridors and beyond.
 Targeted areas for neighborhood improvements are identified by the most recent low- and moderate-income summary data (LMISD) at the block group level with the Community Survey 2011-2015 5-year estimates (2015 ACS).
 A map of the LMI based on the LMISD data is available in the Appendix.
-In addition, the City also undertakes improvements in the Downtown Renewal Area, which was established as a Slum/Blight Area (November, 2013).
+In addition, the City also undertakes improvements in the Downtown Renewal Area, which was established as a Slum/Blight Area (September, 2023).

 In accordance with CDBG regulations, the City can undertake activities such as street, sidewalk and playground improvements in the low- and moderate-income neighborhoods or in neighborhoods meeting the definition of "slum/blight".
 The City will continue to use the most current Low and Moderate Summary Income Data U.S. Census Block Group level information to prioritize the use of funds However, recognizing that needs are not solely located in distressed neighborhoods, the City also offers programs that may be accessed by people living outside these areas.
 For example, the City typically supports programs that benefit low- and moderate-income households or specific populations such as senior citizens, disabled persons and minorities as well as the Housing Rehabilitation Loan Program and First-Time Homebuyer Downpayment Assistance Loan Program which are offered city-wide to allow any low- to moderate-income household to take advantage of their availability.
 The City's small business loan programs are available to any business that meets certain eligibility requirements or agrees to create or retain jobs available to LMI persons.
-Although those programs support the needs of these populations throughout the city, many activities are targeted to neighborhoods that have a concentration of low- and moderate-income households.
+Although those programs support the needs of these populations throughout the city, many activities are targeted to neighborhoods that have a concentration of low- and moderateincome households.